Slovakia in the Eurovision Song Contest 1998: Bratislavská lýra 97

 STV used the international festival Bratislavská lýra 97 to select its performer for the Eurovision Song Contest 1998.
 The final was held on 7 June 1997 at House of Culture Istropolis in Bratislava, hosted by Alena Heribanová and broadcast on STV1.
 All competing songs were accompanied by an orchestra, conducted by Vlado Valovič.
 14 songs performed by artists from nine countries competed during the show, and "Jedno zbohom" performed by Katarína Hasprová was selected as the winner by a 10-member international jury panel headed by editor-in-chief of the STV entertainment and music editorial board Martin Sarvaš.
-Due to being the highest placed performer from Slovakia, Hasprová gained the right to represent the country at the Eurovision Song Contest 1998, and was also awarded a monetary prize of US$5,000.
+By winning the competition, Hasprová gained the right to represent the country at the Eurovision Song Contest 1998, and was also awarded a monetary prize of US$5,000.
 In addition to the performances of the competing entries, Berco Balogh and Lucie Bílá Boom Band performed as guests.